-The 5 m wide GeoWing frame comprises five caesium vapour magnetometers in a two row configuration.
+The 5 m wide Geowing frame comprises five caesium vapour magnetometers in a two row configuration.
 These are mounted behind a remotely operated towed vehicle (ROTV).
-The ROTV has the ability to accurately track the seabed at a set altitude, helping to reduce the number of horizontal and vertical infill lines to a minimum.
+The ROTV has the ability to accurately track the seabed at a set altitude, helping to reduce the number of vertical infill lines to a minimum.

 The Geowing’s ability to track the seabed at a set altitude also allows for a smaller distance between the sensors and an object, allowing a greater magnetic signature to be received from ferrous objects.
 Greater vertical control allows for more consistent gridded and modelled results.
 This is aided by the number of magnetometers and their arrangement within the 5 m wing, providing increased resolution.